 Depending on your effort, you can get the private pilot lesson sooner.

-So if you are reading this post because you are confused about going for flight training, then I can say go for a discovery flight today.
+So if you are reading this post because you are confused about going for flight training, I can say go for a discovery flight today.

 Once you take the discovery flight, you will recognize whether you can achieve it or not.